SEN Report

 Teaching assistants in all areas remain with the students in their pastoral group, whether they move from lesson to lesson or remain in their pastoral rooms.
 There is a high level of staffing across all key stages, matched to student need.
 In addition, we modify and adapt the timetable to introduce flexibility matched to need.

 All Key Stage 4 and post-16 students have access to a range of accredited courses to assist them in accessing their chosen journey beyond school.
 The Sixth Form continues the learning foundations built upon earlier in the school whilst retaining the focus on development of functional literacy and numeracy, and ICT skills.
 Students in the Sixth Form will access provision off our main site as part of their preparation for moving on and gaining more independence, and also to have access to specialist facilities.
-The majority of our post-16 students go on to Further Education/college provision.
+The majority of our post-16 students go on to Further Education/college provision and some access a bespoke social care package.

 Some students have access to additional offsite provision, such as PE provision, work experience, or college visits/link courses.
 Some access Emotional Health and Well-being support.